Multivariate Fidelities: (Proofs)

-To prove the reverse implication, assume $ \overline{\mathbf{F}}(\rho_1, \ldots, \rho_r) =1$.
-Again due to the fact that the underlying classical multivariate fidelity is less than or equal to one, under all measurement channels we have $ \mathbf{F}\!\left(\Lambda(\rho_1), \ldots, \Lambda(\rho_r)\right)=1$.
+To prove the reverse implication, suppose that $ \overline{\mathbf{F}}(\rho_1, \ldots, \rho_r) =1$.
+Due to the fact that the underlying classical multivariate fidelity is less than or equal to one, under all measurement channels, we have that $ \mathbf{F}\!\left(\Lambda(\rho_1), \ldots, \Lambda(\rho_r)\right)=1$.
 This includes tomographically complete measurements, which lead to distributions that are in one-to-one correspondence with the underlying density operators (i.e., there is a linear invertible map relating the resulting distributions and the original density operators).
-From the faithfulness of the underlying classical multivariate fidelities, the distributions are the same, and due to the aforementioned bijection, the states are also the same. i.e., $\{M_x\}_{x=1}^r$ with $M_x >0$, $\sum_{x=1}^r M_x =I$ and $\Tr\![M_x(\rho_i-\rho_j)]$ implies that $\rho_i=\rho_j$.
+From the faithfulness of the underlying classical multivariate fidelities, the distributions are the same, and due to the aforementioned bijection, the states are also the same.
+That is, if $\Tr[M_x(\rho_i-\rho_j)]=0$ for every measurement operator $M_x$ in a tomographically complete measurement, then $\rho_i=\rho_j$.